rltervo/rltervo/README.md

 - Maintainable:  Others should be able to read my code, understand what it is doing, how it is doing it, and make modifications as necessary.
 The proper applications of comments in the code is critical.
 - Unique Program Stengths:  I have programmed in MatLab, Python, R, Java, and Visual Basic.
 Each language has pros and cons and has unique features associated with it.
 Those unique features offer advantages that should be fully taken advantage of.

+### Physics
+The difference between a great physicist and a good one is this.
+A good physicist can see the difference between doing the program right and wrong.
+A great physicist can see the difference bettween right and almost right.

 ### Better Today / Even Better Tomorrow!:
 Constant improvement is essential in work and in life.
 Being your best takes effort, discipline, and the desire to do better.